alexpeattie/alexpeattie.com/src/talks/_tts.md

 Text: "H<mark>e</mark>llo world"

-We predict the next R frames.
+We predict the next `r` frames.
 But for the purposes of our prediction, our previously predicted frames are replaced by the frames from the spectrogram in the training data (teacher forcing)

 ![h:300 center](/assets/images/talks/tts/tacotron-prediction1.png)